The Foundation Pit: Major themes

 Platonov was one of the first Russian thinkers to criticize Stalin's plans for collectivization as inhumane.
-More so, Platonov was living in the Soviet Union at the time.
-Many other critics were dissidents who had fled the country for places like France.
+Unlike many other dissidents, who had fled the country for places like France, Platonov was living in the Soviet Union at the time.

 Stalin notwithstanding, Platonov had a deep passion for the Soviet Union.
 He believed that the socialist system would protect the world from fascist rule, but he was not sure that the human race was ready for such a task.
-Nonetheless he disagreed with critics of socialism who claimed that technological advances would free workers from poor conditions, countering that efficient tools would do nothing but cause workers to lose sight of what's important in life.
+Nonetheless, he disagreed with critics of socialism who claimed that technological advances would free workers from poor conditions, countering that efficient tools would do nothing but cause workers to lose sight of what's important in life.
 "Some naïve people may retort that the contemporary crisis of production overturns this point of view," he wrote.
 "It does not overturn anything.
 Imagine the extremely complex technical equipment of the society of contemporary imperialism and fascism, the grinding exhaustion and destruction of the people of these societies — and it will become only too clear at what price this increase in the forces of production has been achieved."
 He later added in private notebooks, "Not only the technique for the production of material life is being perfected but that of managing people as well.
 Could the last reach a crisis of overproduction, a crisis of the historical dead-end?"

 Platonov believed that he was fighting for the future.
 According to him, children were the reason that he and others were working toward socialism.
 This theme is easily observable in the quotations of Voschev and Zhachev.
 In this way, Nastya serves as a symbol of the Soviet Union's future.
 She is young, intelligent, and happy, but Platonov uses her death to symbolize his worries about the country's state of affairs.
 He concludes The Foundation Pit with a quick note: "Will our soviet socialist republic perish like Nastya or will she grow up into a whole human being, into a new historical society? … The author may have been mistaken to portray in the form of the little girl's death the end of the socialist generation, but this mistake occurred only as a result of excessive alarm on behalf of something beloved, whose loss is tantamount to the destruction not only of all the past but also of the future."